gramsower/pizza-parlor/TESTS.md

 Test: "It should return the price of a pizza with one additional topping."
 Code: const orderPrice = new orderPrice("medium", "1");
 Expected output: 18.5

+Describe: orderSummary()

+Test: It should return a string, summarizing the order.
+COde: const orderSummary = new